San7o/haplolang/README.md

 list: 2, 1
 ```

-Note that the element are in reverse order from the order we
+Note that the elements are in reverse order from the order we
 supplied.
 This happens because the parser is right associative and the
 first element is the deepest expression.
 This may be changed in the
 future.